Punderthings/fossfoundation/_pages/index.md

 - Keep the site and tooling as zero/low maintenance as practical.
 - Have a simple PR-driven data submission process that prevents errors.
 - Attract multiple contributors to create community governance.
+- Build a resource for the FOSS ecosystem that will last for 50+ years.

 ## Non-Goals